sa-tre/satre-specification/docs/source/pillars/data_management.md

   - Your TRE must encrypt project and user data at rest.
   - This prevents unauthorised access to the data even if the storage media is compromised.
     This may involve encrypted filesystems or tools to encrypt and decrypt data on demand.
-    The encryption keys may be managed by the TRE operator or by a trusted external actor, for example a cloud provider.
+    The encryption keys may be managed by the {ref}`TRE operator <admin_roles>` or by a trusted external actor, for example a cloud provider.
   - Mandatory
 * - 3.5.7.
   - Your TRE must encrypt data when in transit between the TRE and external networks or computers.